GastonZalba/ol-dji-geozones/README.md

 <img src="screenshots/example-2.jpg" alt="Dark mode">

 ## Examples
+All the examples are configured using a free Proxy.
+If you notice some lag or slow performance, try one of your own.
 - [Basic usage](https://raw.githack.com/GastonZalba/ol-dji-geozones/master/examples/basic.html)
   - Create an OpenLayers map instance, and pass that map and options to the DjiGeozones constructor.